 Although you may be eager to drive an expensive new set of wheels, consider the following disadvantages to leasing a car before you make your final decision:

 Your lease agreement will specify who must pay for maintenance and repairs during the lease term.
 In addition, the agreement should come with a manufacturer's warranty.
 Ideally, it will cover the entire length of the lease and the number of miles you are likely to drive.

 Most lease agreements require you to pay for excess wear and tear.
 This means that when you return the vehicle at lease-end, the dealer could charge you to fix anything deemed excessive by the lease agreement.
 Read this portion of the lease carefully.
 After all, every car is going to have a little wear and a few nicks after three or four years' use, and you want to be sure that the wear and tear standards are reasonable.

 Look for a deal that includes "gap insurance" or waives "gap liability."
-If the vehicle is stolen or totaled, gap insurance will pay the difference between what you owe under the lease and what the dealer can recover for the vehicle -- a difference that could amount to thousands of dollars.
+If the vehicle is stolen or totaled, gap insurance will pay the difference between what you owe under the lease and what the dealer can recover for the vehicle—a difference that could amount to thousands of dollars.
 Some leases waive gap liability.

-Usually, you cannot cancel a lease agreement before the end of the term, unless you're willing to pay a substantial penalty.
+Canceling a lease.
 If you want to cancel your lease, look carefully at the provision describing what happens if you default or want to terminate the lease early.
 Ask the dealer or lessor to calculate how much it would cost you to terminate the lease early.

 Breaking a car lease if you're in the military.
 Under certain circumstances, if you're a member of the military and you're ordered to move or you're deployed, the federal Servicemembers Civil Relief Act allows you to cancel a car lease—and you won't have to pay an early termination charge or penalty.
 (Learn about how to break a car lease if you're in the military.)